Code of Conduct #FNF24

 Please bring cash to pay for the dinner

-We plan to organise an visit to the European Parliament at the invitation of MEPs, as we have done in the past.
-EU Citizens may receive a travel reimbursement for participating in this EP visit.
+We plan to organise an EP visit at the invitation of MEPs, as we have done in the past.
+European Citizens may receive a travel reimbursement for participating in this EP visit.

 We will review all registrations at the end of the sign-up period and allocate the available spots.
 Once you have been confirmed for the EP visit, participation is mandatory and comes along with some financial support for travel and accommodation.
 This will also require an official registration with your official ID and valid documents brought for the EP visit.